fabian-mugrauer/SPX-Industry-Momentum/README.md

 ```bash
     git clone https://github.com/fabian-mugrauer/SPX-Industry-Momentum.git
 ```
-Your final folder structure should look like this (see 1. in the following list to set the `PROJECT_ROOT`).
+Your final folder structure should look like this:
-- `/Project folder` -> see 1.
+- `/Project folder` -> see 1. in the following list to set the `PROJECT_ROOT
   - `/SPX-Industry-Momentum` -> name amendable if wished

 Please follow these steps to replicate our code: